 An initiative by was created to provide a program for those who have lost someone to death.
-Thanks to the support of Alan Wolfelt, Ph.D., a grief program was created with a curriculum grounded in his teachings on understanding grief.
+Thanks to the support of reknowned grief expert, Alan Wolfelt, Ph.D., a grief program was created with a curriculum grounded in his teachings on understanding grief.

-Since its beginning, over 400 adults with a variety of kinds of death loss have participated in the program.
+Since its beginning, over 600 adults with a variety of kinds of death loss have participated in the program.
 As time passed we saw the need to expand the program to include children, teens and their caregivers.
 Dr. Debby Baker, a retired Air Force Colonel and Clinical Psychologist who had moved to Greeley volunteered her services to individuals referred to her through the network.
 This need was larger than any one business could provide alone, so an appeal was presented to the community to help create a community grief center.
 The idea was met with a very positive response from the community, and a board was formed to lead the development.
 Under the board’s leadership, a relationship with the Community Foundation was established to receive tax deductible contributions to support the center.
-In January 2016 the board received the center’s 501c3 non-profit designation.
+In January 2016 the board received the center’s 501(c)3 non-profit designation.
 Meanwhile, Dr. Baker began developing programs and working with some other local grief groups to bring them under the Community Grief Center's umbrella of services.
 Later that year, a generous donor purchased a facility for the mission to call home and the doors opened in August of 2016 just in time for National Grief Awareness Day.

-Based on a foundation of success and hope in the hearts of those who have joined the effort, the dream of a place dedicated solely to help all grieving people due to a death has been born.

 The Community Grief Center continues to be governed by a Board of Directors that provides visionary leadership and works to ensure continuous funding from the community and other sources.
 Recognizing that the workload was too great for Dr. Baker to run operations and programs, the board hired a paid executive director in July 2017.
 The Center’s Executive Director provides the daily management of programs and operations.
 Dr. Baker continues to oversee programs including facilitator training, intern supervision and client intakes.
 Dozens of other dedicated and trained volunteers assist in the programs and activities.